Development - Contributing¶

 Tip

-Go into the docs director at docs/
+Go into the docs directory at docs/

 :